Author: Dr. Jean-Paul Rodrigue

 Commercial geography investigates the spatial characteristics of trade and transactions in terms of their nature, causes, and consequences.
 It leans on the analysis of transactions, from a simple commercial transaction involving an individual purchasing a product at a store, to the complex network of transactions maintained between a multinational corporation and its suppliers.
 The scale and scope of commercial geography vary significantly.

-Commercial geography can be considered as a component of economic geography similar to transport geography.
+Commercial geography can be considered a component of economic geography similar to transport geography.
 Still, it is relevant to see commercial geography as distinct, which allows the sphere of locations investigated by economic geography to interact with the sphere of circulation investigated by transport geography.

 Trade, in terms of its origins and destinations, has a spatial logic.
 It reflects the economic, social, and industrial structure of the concerned markets, but also implies other factors such as transport costs, distance, trade agreements, exchange rates, and the reciprocal economic advantages proponents get from trade.
 For trade to occur, several fundamental conditions must be met: